Composite images of Galois for elliptic curves over $\mathbf{Q}$ & Entanglement fields: Introduction

 \subsection{Acknowledgments}

 This work clearly owes a debt to Rouse--Zureick-Brown \cite{rouse2014elliptic} and Zywina \cite{zywinapossible}.
 The author would like to graciously thank his advisor, David Zureick-Brown, for suggesting the problem and for the multitude of helpful conversations on the topic.
-The author extends his thanks to Jeremy Rouse for useful discussions, to Nils Bruin for supplying the proof in Section~\ref{Chab}, and to Maarten Derickx for constructive comments on an earlier draft.
+The author extends his thanks to Jeremy Rouse for useful discussions, to Nils Bruin for supplying the proof in Section~\ref{Chab}, and to Maarten Derickx and Lea Beneish for constructive comments on an earlier draft.
 The computations in this paper were performed using the \texttt{Magma} computer algebra system \cite{MR1484478}.
+The author would also like to thank the referee for their thoughtful comments.